statelesscode/nerd_dice/README.md

 ## Unlicense, License, and Copyright

-The document is dual-licensed under the [MIT](https://opensource.org/licenses/MIT) license and the [UNLICENSE](https://unlicense.org/) \(with strong preference toward the UNLICENSE\)\.
+The project is dual-licensed under the [MIT](https://opensource.org/licenses/MIT) license and the [UNLICENSE](https://unlicense.org/) \(with strong preference toward the UNLICENSE\)\.
 The content is released under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) \(no rights reserved\).
 You are free to include it in its original form or modified with or without additional modification in your own project\.